andreasreuter/yarn2-monorepo/README.md

 # yarn2-monorepo

-Newest getting started template for a monorepo with Yarn2.
+Latest getting started template for a monorepo with Yarn2.
 I actively maintain this template.

 # Welcome